Back to the home page

 Press Enter.

 f.
-Then in the terminal, to update the initramfs of all installed kernels with the new settings (use copy/paste to transfer the command to the terminal!):
+Then in the terminal, to update the initramfs of all installed kernels with the new settings (use copy/paste to transfer this command into the terminal):

 sudo update-initramfs -uk all